Delve.ai

 Synthetic users allow product teams to empathize with their users and create new products, features, and functionalities that align with consumer needs and expectations.
 You can simulate usage scenarios to identify potential problems and ensure that your product functions well in different situations.

-Companies can use them to validate their product designs before launching them in public.
+Brands can use them to validate their product designs before launching them in public.
 For example, they can test how well the user interface and interactions work in a relatively risk-free environment (since they won’t have to test it on actual customers).
-Doing so will help them make refinements to the overall product user experience (UX), greatly reducing the likelihood of issues popping up when the product is officially launched, thus bringing in new users and reducing customer churn rates.
+Doing so will help them refine the overall product user experience (UX) and greatly reduce the likelihood of issues popping up when the product is officially launched, thus bringing in new users and reducing customer churn.

 Question: If you can’t conduct research, is it okay to use synthetic personas?
 Maybe, maybe not.
 You can always learn something new, as opposed to not learning anything at all.
 Yet, basing critical product or marketing decisions on synthetic data is not ideal.

 Suppose your new feature is a hit with your synthetic customers.
-You launch it in the market but it fails with the actual users.
+You launch it in the market, but it fails with the actual users.
 What happens then?
 You waste resources and lose money that was better spent elsewhere.
-So, always take their responses with a grain of salt.
+So, always take synthetic user responses with a grain of salt.

 The Challenges with Synthetic Users